How to Dry Basement Walls After Water Intrusion

 Drying time varies depending on how much water entered the wall and how effective the drying setup is.
 Surface drying happens relatively quickly, but internal drying takes longer.

-- Light moisture: 1–3 days for surface drying, several days for full drying
+- Light moisture: Often 1–3 days for surface drying, with continued drying needed if masonry or concrete absorbed water.

 How to Tell When Basement Walls Are Fully Dry